eivind-win/coffeshop-eivind/README.md

 ## The coffeeShop case study

 In this project we created two websites both located in New York and London.

-The one called, contosocoffeelondon and the other contosocoffeenewyork.
+One called contosocoffeelondon and the other contosocoffeenewyork.

-Difficulty Level 3: Host the Docker Container solution via Azure Container Registries and pull into an Azure ACI solution.
+We chose the Difficulty Level 3: Host the Docker Container solution via Azure Container Registries and pull into an Azure ACI solution.

 ## Company Overview